tylermarcus14/lukeify/README.md

 * `client:start`: Runs an Angular Hot Module Reloading environment at localhost:4200.
 * `client:build`: Compiles the frontend using ahead of time compilation and minification to be served by our backend.
-* `server:dev`: Watches for changes and compiles the typescript node server.
+* `server:build:watch`: Watches for changes and compiles the typescript node server.
 * `server:build`: Compiles the typescript node server.
 * `server:run:dev`: Runs the server in a development environment.
 * `server:run:prod`: Runs the server in a production environment.